This programme is accredited with the South African Veterinary Council (SAVC).

 - Examinations are conducted as stipulated in the Faculty Calendar.

-- A student will not be allowed to repeat the same year of study twice.
+- A student will be allowed to repeat a particular year of study only once.

 Pass with distinction